WoodCrafts in Nepal

 One of the reason tourists visits Kathmandu is the breathtaking architecture of medieval palaces and temples in three traditional Durbar squares located in three different cities Kathmandu, Bhaktapur, and Lalitpur.
 These three culturally distinctive piazzas contain wooden and brick temples, so delicately designed and elegantly morphed together.

 Legend has it that the name of the city, Kathmandu is derived from the Kasthamandap, the oldest known wooden temple built during Lichhavi, which was then formed by two words, Kastha means wood (a chief material from which a temple is made) and mandon ( temple or an edifice).

 So, Kathmandu literally means “ city of wooden temples”.
-As you can see in most of the temples, using of wood doesn’t hold much importance than the artistic touch it possesses.
+As you can see in most of the temples, using wood doesn’t hold much more important than the artistic touch it possesses.
 The intricate and artistic carvings in the pillars, brackets, struts, beam frames of the peristyles, window and door frames with the Hindu deities and religious motifs prove this statement.

-But nowadays, woodcraft is not just limited on the beams of temples and palaces but the artisans carve the figure of Buddha, the elements of Buddhism, windows, doors, statues of different Hindu gods and goddess, tables, artistic clocks and the articles of day to day use.
+But nowadays, woodcraft is not just limited to the beams of temples and palaces but the artisans carve the figure of Buddha, the elements of Buddhism, windows, doors, statues of different Hindu gods and goddesses, tables, artistic clocks, and the articles of day to day use.